U.S. flag

 Complications

-Delayed treatment of PID has a strong association with worsened outcomes and long-term complications.
+Delayed treatment of pelvic inflammatory disease has a strong association with worse outcomes and long-term complications.
 However, even with timely treatment, long-term complications can occur.
-One study estimated that for females with PID between 20 to 24 years of age, 18% would eventually develop chronic pain, 8.5% would develop ectopic pregnancies, and 16.8% would struggle with infertility.[13][14][15]
+A study estimated that for females with pelvic inflammatory disease aged 20 to 24, 18% developed chronic pain, 8.5% developed ectopic pregnancies, and 16.8% struggled with infertility.[20][21][22]

-Chronic pelvic pain is seen in as many as one-third of women with PID.
+Chronic pelvic pain is observed in as many as one-third of women with pelvic inflammatory disease.
 The pain is thought to be related to inflammation, scarring, and adhesions from the infectious process.
-The strongest predictor of developing chronic pelvic pain related to PID is recurrent PID.
+The strongest predictor of developing chronic pelvic pain related to pelvic inflammatory disease is recurrent pelvic inflammatory disease.

-Infertility can also result from PID, regardless if the patient is symptomatic or asymptomatic from the pelvic infection.
-The infection can cause severe damage to the fallopian tubes, including loss of the ciliary epithelial cells of the Fallopian tube and occlusion of the tube.
-The effects on fertility can be pronounced, with some studies indicating a 5-fold increase in infertility in women with a history of PID.
-Infertility related to PID is more likely to occur if chlamydia is the infectious cause, if there is a delay in treatment for PID, if the patient has recurrent episodes of PID, or if the case of PID is more severe.
+Pelvic inflammatory disease can lead to infertility, regardless of whether the disease is symptomatic or asymptomatic.
+The infection can cause severe damage to the fallopian tubes, including loss of the tubal ciliary epithelial cells and occlusion of the tube.[23]
+Studies have shown that women with a history of pelvic inflammatory disease have up to a 5-fold increased risk of infertility.
+Infertility related to pelvic inflammatory disease is more likely to occur if C trachomatis is the infectious cause, if there is a delay in treatment for pelvic inflammatory disease, if the patient has recurrent episodes of pelvic inflammatory disease, or if the case of pelvic inflammatory disease is more severe.[24]

 Enhancing Healthcare Team Outcomes

-Besides a gynecologist, an emergency physician, and primary care providers, nurses also play a vital role in the care of patients with PID.
-The major focus today is on patient education and preventing PID and sexually transmitted infections.
-Nurses should educate the patients about safe sex, the use of condoms, and reducing the number of sexual partners.
-Teenagers and adolescents should be asked to delay sexual activity until 16 or older.
-The pharmacist who usually dispenses the medication should ask the female to bring in the partner, who also needs to be assessed and treated for a sexually transmitted infection; otherwise, the cycle of infection will continue.
-[Level 1] Only through an integrated approach with emphasis on public health can the burden of PID be lowered.[16][17][6]
-[Level 5]
+In addition to gynecologists, emergency physicians, and primary care providers, nurses also play a vital role in the care of patients with pelvic inflammatory disease.
+A major focus of care involves patient education and the prevention of pelvic inflammatory disease and STIs.
+Many of the risk factors for STIs and pelvic inflammatory disease are behavioral and modifiable.[13]
+Therefore, all clinicians can educate patients about safe sex, the correct use of condoms, and the importance of limiting the number of sexual partners.
+The pharmacist who typically dispenses the medication should ask the female to bring in her partner, who also needs to be assessed and treated for an STI; otherwise, the cycle of infection continues.
+Reducing the burden of pelvic inflammatory disease requires an integrated, interprofessional approach with a strong emphasis on public health initiatives.[26][27][10]

 Review Questions